asrosner/library-management-system/README.md

 	- check the status of the book with the get results.
 	- delete the book
 - Improve on error handling in both backend and frontend applications.
+- Further modularize Edit and Books by creating an api module and moving the api access functionality to this module.